 And that is when, quite honestly, you realize there is no more “farm-to-table”.

 The movement has officially become a part of the dialogue of America – which was one of it’s original goals.
-But, I would be surprised as hell if Alice Waters, Jessica Prentice and Judy Rogers would all sit down for lunch and say…mission accomplished.
+But, I would be surprised as hell if Alice Waters, Jessica Prentice and Judy Rogers would all sit down for a beer at the local pub and say…mission accomplished.

 For me, the farm-to-table movement isn’t a marketing gimmick.
 The Localvore movement isn’t a buzzword.
 The No-Farms-No-Food mantra isn’t about quick and cheap.